-Another local favourite is fresh fruit juice.
+Another local favorite is fresh fruit juice.
 No matter where you go in Jordan, you'll stumble on juice shops on the side of the street serving up ice-cold juices made from seasonal fruits.
-From perfectly sweet watermelons to ripe mangos and avocado, you'll see colourful displays of fruit all around ready to be juiced (with some real sugar cane to sweeten it if you have a sweet tooth).
+From perfectly sweet watermelons to ripe mangos and avocado, you'll see colorful displays of fruit all around ready to be juiced (with some real sugar cane to sweeten it if you have a sweet tooth).

 3. Bedouin tea

 No trip to Petra or Wadi Rum is complete without sipping on countless cups of Bedouin tea.
-The Bedouin people are ancient nomadic tribes of the Middle East and they're known for their warm and welcoming hospitality, often opening their homes to travellers who are interested in learning about their culture.
+The Bedouin people are ancient nomadic tribes of the Middle East and they're known for their warm and welcoming hospitality, often opening their homes to travelers who are interested in learning about their culture.
 Tea is tightly woven into Bedouin culture and you'll often find yourself sitting down with a piping hot concoction of water, black tea, sugar (lots of it) and dried sage while listening to stories about life for the Bedouin people.
 You'll probably find that your cup will continue to be refilled unless you politely place your hand over your cup to show you've drunk enough.